All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Birth control and semaglutide can be used together, but oral contraceptive absorption may be affected.
 Learn about the interaction, backup options, and what to discuss with your doctor.

 Yes, you can take birth control with semaglutide, but if you use oral contraceptives, you should be aware that semaglutide may reduce their absorption.
 Semaglutide slows gastric emptying, which can delay and potentially diminish how much of an oral contraceptive pill reaches your bloodstream.
-Non-oral forms of birth control are not affected by this interaction.
+Non-oral forms of birth control aren't affected by this interaction.

 This is an important conversation to have with your prescribing clinician, especially during the first few months of semaglutide treatment or after any dose increase.
-If preventing pregnancy is a priority, understanding this interaction and planning accordingly is essential.
+If preventing pregnancy is a priority, understanding this interaction and planning accordingly is important.

 How Birth Control and Semaglutide Interact